 You can state your preference in your Will.

-For the best wording to use when making a bequest to HMRI you can download our handy one page guide to help you or your legal adviser in the preparation of your Will.
+For the best wording to use when making a bequest to HMRI, please contact our Bequest Officer to request a handy one page guide to help you or your legal adviser in the preparation of your Will.

 Please fill out the form below or call our Bequest Officer Julia Berry on (02) 4042 0581.